syntax606/DissertationSep2025/README.md

 Run an analysis script, e.g.:
 python analysis/bootstrap_confidence_intervals.py --bootstrap 1000

+Due to size and copyright restrictions, full transcripts are hosted on Google Cloud Storage.
+Researchers may request access by contacting me.

 📜 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.